 Grandma would disagree:

 - A paper towel should be re-used until it falls apart (regardless of what it was used for).

 - Kleenex can be used more than two or three times.

-- 1 tsp of dish soap regardless of load size or type of cooking mess.
+- One teaspoon of dish soap regardless of load size or type of cooking mess.

 - Plain water is all you need to clean counters, sinks, appliances, etc.